MichaelSexton21/ArtLine/README.md

 * Select the environment:
   * Saas: "Python (3.8.1, miniconda 4.8.2)"
   * VPC: "Python (3.8.1, miniconda 4.8.2, jupyterlab 2.1.1)"
-* A GPU environment is **not** needed for this capsule
-  * **[Warning] When you run the capsule you will recieve the following error.
-Please ignore it as the results do not change if you have a gpu or not.**
-  *   "UserWarning: CUDA initialization: Found no NVIDIA driver on your system.
-Please check that you have an NVIDIA GPU and installed a driver from http://www.nvidia.com/Download/index.aspx (Triggered internally at  /pytorch/c10/cuda/CUDAFunctions.cpp:100.)"
 * Move all the files except this file (README.md) into the code folder
 * Use the environment_requirements.txt file to build the environment
 * Set Artline.py to run